For Parents and Caring Adults

 Kids Health has information parents can trust about kids and teens.
 It is free of “doctor speak” and is one of the most visited websites for information about health, behavior and development, from birth through the teen years.
 The site has separate sections for Parents, Kids, Teens and Educators.

-The National Campaign to Prevent Teen and Unplanned Pregnancy provides suggestions and resources.
-Its purpose is to prepare parents for conversations with their children about healthy relationships, sex, pregnancy and handling difficult situations before they arise.
+Power To Decide (formerly National Campaign to Prevent Teen & Unplanned Pregnancy) provides resources for parents, champions and mentors.
+It helps prepare parents and trusted adults for conversations with young people about healthy relationships, love, sex, birth control and handling potentially risk-taking situations before they arise.

 Talking with Kids About Tough Issues is a national initiative of Children Now and the Kaiser Family Foundation.
 It encourages parents to talk with their children earlier and more often about tough issues like sex, HIV/AIDS, violence, alcohol and drug abuse.